-EA provides expertise in Rear Ventilated Rain Screen (RVRS) façades, Metal Roofing and Daylighting systems.
-These façades provide superior moisture management, thermal performance and offer the opportunity for unique aesthetics that have been highly sought after by architects.
-The modern façade materials include fibre cement, zinc, copper, stainless steel, ceramic, porcelain, phenolic and wood veneer phenolic.
-The building envelope represents the personality and the brand of every building, and the premise of EA’s unique service in the façade business starts with the empathy for the architect’s process and vision, fusing this vision with the practicality and efficiencies required by the builders.
+The company’s façades provide superior moisture management, thermal performance and offer the opportunity for unique aesthetics that have been highly sought after by architects.
+The modern façade materials include fibre cement, ceramic, porcelain, phenolic and wood veneer phenolic in addition to unique metals like, zinc, copper, stainless steel The building envelope represents the personality and the brand of every building, and the premise of Engineered Assemblies’ unique service in the façade business starts with the empathy for the architect’s process and vision, fusing this vision with the practicality and efficiencies required by the builders.